It's just been a bear of an illness, and took a little longer to shake it than he envisioned.

 Let's cross our fingers as we take this brief pause on the EIB network.

-It is the Wednesday Rush Limbaugh Show.
+It is the Wednesday Rush Limbaugh show.

-Only one thing missing, that would be Rush Limbaugh.
+That would be Rush Limbaugh.

-Apparently not missing much longer, though.
+Apparently, not missing much longer, though.

-Back tomorrow is the expectation, and let's just all cross our fingers and click our heels and do whatever we need to do to send a big get well wish to Rush, who's just had a just a bare of a little um upper respiratory thing these last few days.
+And let's just all cross our fingers and click our heels and do whatever we need to do to send a big get-well wish to Rush, who's just had just a bear of a little upper respiratory thing these last few days.

 Should be back tomorrow.